Home > About Pacifica > FAQ

 How do students commute to and from Pacifica each day?

 Students use carpools to and from school.
-We provide a zip code list to families each fall to help parents and students locate each other by geographic areas.
+We encourage families to locate other families near them to facilitate carpool groups.
 Students will come from all over Orange County area including Newport Beach, Huntington Beach, Costa Mesa, Santa Ana, Corona Del Mar, Laguna Beach, Irvine, and South County.

 What is the cost of tuition at Pacifica?